 How do you encourage students to look beyond the schools they know to find hidden gems?

 Go beyond—WAY beyond—the rankings.
 I don’t put much stock in rankings, because I don’t think they reveal much beyond the general popularity of a school.
 It’s all about fit!
 Whenever possible, the best way to find out if a school is a fit (and to determine what, exactly, makes a school a good fit for you) is to research, visit, and dive deeper into the aspects of college that are important to you.

 What in your mind makes a good college essay?

-Julia: That students come into their own at different paces—some in high school, and others in college.
+I really do see myself as a coach and advocate for my students!
+My goal is to help them to make the right choices, to set themselves up for success, however they define that.
+I focus on meeting each student ‘where they are.’
+I have worked with students from all backgrounds, who are looking at so many different types of institutions.
+I try to help them understand that the process isn’t ‘one size fits all,’ and so much about the work I do is helping students to find their own voice.
 A big part of the admissions process is a learning experience in itself.
-For many students, this is the first time that they are in the driver’s seat, making choices and decisions about where they will spend the next 4 years in college, and learning how to be accountable and responsible for the decisions and choices that they make.
+For many students, this is the first time that they are in the driver’s seat, making choices and decisions about where they will spend the next four years, and learning how to be accountable and responsible for the decisions and choices that they make.